Schopenhauer's Ethics: Compassion

 - Compassion: which desires the weal of others and may rise to nobleness and magnanimity.

-together.
-Now, as we have assumed that actions of moral worth are in point of fact realities; it follows that they also must proceed from one of these primal
+Now, as we have assumed that actions of moral worth are in point of fact realities; it follows that they also must proceed from one of these primal sources.
+But, by

-sources.
-But, by the eighth axiom, they cannot arise from the first, and still less from the second; since all conduct springing from the latter is morally
+the eighth axiom, they cannot arise from the first, and still less from the second; since all conduct springing from the latter is morally worthless, while the

-worthless, while the offshoots of the former are in part neither good nor bad in themselves.
-Hence they must have their origin in the third incentive; and this will
+offshoots of the former are in part neither good nor bad in themselves.
+Hence they must have their origin in the third incentive; and this will be established a

 (2) Direct sympathy with another is limited to his sufferings, and is not immediately awakened by his well-being: the latter per se leaves us indifferent.
 Jean